Landau1994/dgx_spark_flash_atten_evo2/README.md

-# dgx_spark_flash-attn_2.8.0.post2
+# dgx_spark_flash-attn_evo2
-The complied whl of flash-attn_2.8.0.post2  for dgx_spark, please see the release button of the right side in the repo
+The complied whl of flash-attn_2.8.0.post2  for dgx_spark to install evo2, please see the release button of the right side in the repo

 ## How it was compiled